ottowayi/pycomm3/README.rst

 Thanks
 ------
 Couple of people and projects on the internet inspired _ab_comm.clx_ driver.
-Among this I would like to thank mr _Lynn Lins_ for providing helpful suggestions and code snippets, and [tuxeip project](https://code.google.com/p/tuxeip/).
+Among this I would like to thank mr _Lynn Lins_ for providing helpful suggestions and code snippets, and tuxeip project at https://code.google.com/p/tuxeip/.

 License
 -------